minorsolis/bootstrapParallax/README.md

 # bootstrapParallax
 ======

 Bootstrap Parallax Template: quick start using `bootstrap`.
-This was created using a web tutorial, I removed the google maps stuff and added the soft scroll effect.
+This was created using a web tutorial, I removed the google maps stuff and added the carousel.

 ## Setup